The Ford

 Europe, and nonexistent elsewhere.

-Henry Ford oversaw the requirements and design of the
+Henry Ford oversaw the

-Model T based on the realities of that world.
+requirements and design of the Model T based on the

-Consequently, the Model T was (intentionally) almost as
+realities of that world.
+Consequently, the Model T was

-much a tractor and stationary engine as it was an
+(intentionally) almost as much a tractor and stationary

-automobile, that is, a vehicle dedicated solely to road
+engine as it was an automobile, that is, a vehicle

-use.
-It has always been well regarded for its
+dedicated solely to road use.
+It has always been well

-all-terrain abilities and ruggedness.
-It could travel a
+regarded for its all-terrain abilities and ruggedness.

-rocky, muddy farm lane, ford a shallow stream, climb a
+It could travel a rocky, muddy farm lane, ford a shallow

-steep hill, and be parked on the other side to have one
+stream, climb a steep hill, and be parked on the other

-of its wheels removed and a pulley fastened to the hub
+side to have one of its wheels removed and a pulley

-for a flat belt to drive a bucksaw, thresher, silo
+fastened to the hub for a flat belt to drive a bucksaw,

-fields), electrical generator, and countless other
+swampy farm fields), electrical generator, and countless

-shown in the October 1922 issue of Fordson Farmer
+T was shown in the October 1922 issue of Fordson Farmer

 magazine.
 It showed a minister who had transformed his